wayfair/brickkit-android/README.md

 ## What is the BrickKit

-BrickKit is a tool developed with the Android RecyclerView and GridLayout.
-With BrickKit, you can manage complex and different layouts (bricks) on the same page by one RecyclerView and DataManger.
-It's easy to reuse and extend bricks which highly reduces the code redundancy and difficulty of UI testing.
+With BrickKit, you can manage complex, dynamic, device type specific, and orientation aware layouts with the same code.
+It's easy to reuse and extend bricks which highly reduces code redundancy and makes UI testing easier.
+BrickKit is based on RecyclerView and GridLayoutManager meaning it works well with many (think thousands) items inside.
+Use it, extend it, and make it your own!

 ## How to import BrickKit as a library